coreos/docs/os/migrating-to-clcs.md

 Going forward, a new method of provisioning with Container Linux Configs is now recommended.

 This document details how to convert an existing cloud-config into a Container Linux Config.
 Once a Container Linux Config has been written, it is given to the Config Transpiler to be converted into an Ignition Config.
 This Ignition Config can then be provided to a booting machine.
-For more information on this process, take a look at the [Config Transpiler getting started doc][ct-getting-started].
+For more information on this process, take a look at the [provisioning guide][provisioning].

 The etcd and flannel examples shown in this document will use dynamic data in the Container Linux Config (anything looking like this: `{PRIVATE_IPV4}`).
 Not all types of dynamic data are supported on all cloud providers, and if the machine is not on a cloud provider this feature cannot be used.
 Please see [here][dynamic-data] for more information.